 - The path to better pay and promotion

 Strategies and tactics for the career-receptionist by an experienced FOH Manager with recent high-level experience in the field.
 Click Receptionist Interview advice & Receptionist Cover Letter – for this valuable information

 Ever wondered how receptionists are chosen to become reception supervisors?
 Get the inside scoop from reception managers in the field

 When it’s not busy…

-When our receptionist has time, he looks on the internet to see the pictures of the VIP clients arriving, so he knows their names.
-He stands up when they walk through the door and greets them by name (before they’ve had a chance to give it) which they absolutely love (and often mention our receptionist to the CEO)
+When our receptionist has time, they look on the internet to see the pictures of the VIP clients arriving, so they know their names.
+They stand up when clients approach and greet them by name, which clients love (and often mention our receptionist to the CEO)